rpkg-dev/pkgpurl/pkgdown/index.md

 -   **Missing roxygen2 auto-completion**

-    Other than in `.R` files, RStudio currently doesn't support auto-completion of [roxygen2 tags](https://roxygen2.r-lib.org/articles/rd.html) in `.Rmd` files.
-These are [known issues](https://github.com/rstudio/rstudio/issues/5809) which will hopefully be resolved in the near future.
+    Other than in `.R` files, RStudio currently doesn't support auto-completion of [roxygen2 tags](https://roxygen2.r-lib.org/articles/rd.html) in `.Rmd` files and its <kbd>Reflow Comment</kbd> command doesn't properly work on them.
+These are [known issues](https://github.com/rstudio/rstudio/issues/5809#issuecomment-932228146) which will hopefully be resolved in the near future.

 ## Installation